Zak Bartley

 We recommend using real time eligibility checking to get a full breakdown of a patient’s out-of-network benefits.

-Accept Assignment
+Accepting Assignment

-When accepting assignment, the physical therapist has two options for billing.
-First, the physical therapist can bill the patient when the service is provided and then insurance company.
-If the insurance company reimburses more than expected, the therapist must reimburse the patient for the overpayment.
+First, the physical therapist can collect a fee from the patient at the time of service and wait for the insurance provider to cover the rest of the claim.
+However, if the insurance company reimburses more than expected, the therapist must reimburse the patient for the overpayment.

 Balance Billing